WPMedia/feed-components/documentation/utilities.md

 )
 ```

-The parse function determines how much of each article to include and maps each content_element type to the correct parser.
-By putting each parser into it's own function you can easily change how any content_element type is processed.
+The parse function determines how much of each article to include and maps each content_element type to the correct function.
+By breaking each into it's own function you can easily change how any content_element type is processed.
 If we want to change how headers are created we can create a new rssBuildContent function and redefine just the header function like.

 ```javascript
 import { BuildContent } from '@wpmedia/feeds-content-elements'